ProbablyMark/image-processing-api/README.md

 # image-processing-api

-- a full stack project using react for client side and node.js + express for server side , all in TypeScript.
+- an image processing api for resiezing images using node.js,express,js,sharp and jasmine for testing .

 # content